 Nagpur is one amongst the Indian cities having a Metro Rail System.
-Majority of commuters currently commute by buses as the metro project is still undergoing.
+The majority of commuters currently commute by bus as the metro project is still ongoing.
 Phase I of Nagpur metro was sanctioned in 2015 and its construction began in December 2020.
 Nagpur metro started commercial operations at 16 of its stations, and received approval for Phase 2.
-Nagpur metro has undertaken initiatives to integrate the metro system with other modes such as station and area design for physical integration and a digital app and card for fare integration.
+The Nagpur metro has undertaken initiatives to integrate the metro system with other modes such as station and area design for physical integration and a digital app and card for fare integration.